savaslabs/savaslabs.github.io/_posts/2018-12-10-savas-welcomes-ben-eckerson-coo.md

 ## Things that have changed since Ben's start

-- We've transitioned our internal team planning / scheduling efforts to use [Harvest's forecast](https://www.getharvest.com/forecast).
+- We've transitioned our internal team planning and scheduling efforts to use [Harvest's forecast](https://www.getharvest.com/forecast).
-- We've improved our retrospective process / documentation as well as our organization of project files in our Google Drive
+- We've improved our retrospective process and documentation as well as our organization of project files in our Google Drive
 - We’ve had to up our Slack subscription to keep pace with Ben’s uncanny ability to find the perfect GIF (or create a new custom emoji) for any conversation.
 - We've implemented a Secret Santa tradition in [the office](https://www.youtube.com/watch?v=B6jCMaiTqG0).
 <!-- TODO: link to Savas Claus post -->